MarkoPantelic/misc_scripts-perl/LaraperlTrans/README.md

 PARAMETERS:

+--process-dirs-paths	comma separated list of directories whose files are to
+			be processed
+--lang-dir-path		path of lang directory
---overwrite		perform substitution directly on the file --generate-json		create lang JSON file which will be populated with all
+--overwrite		perform substitution in-place on all files --generate-json		create lang JSON file which will be populated with all
 			translation strings